Let me just switch on my psychic super-skills for a minute and guess who you are. Are you a

 Where to Start Your Blog

-There are many dedicated websites out there showing you how to start a blog, and in fact I have written my own little guide about this, which you can get by signing up over on my blogging website.
+There are many dedicated websites out there showing you how to start a blog, and in fact most website builders come with blog facilities are built in.
 The core message for your personal blog as a language learner won't be included though, because there's only one step to take: Get Started!

 It doesn't matter if you sign up to Wordpress, Weebly or Squarespace, or what your domain name is.
 All that stuff can be fixed later, but getting started should not wait.
 So here are the steps: